-Yesterday was an awesome day for reading.
+Yesterday was an excellent day for reading.

-First, Hunter Walk wrote a great post on not worrying about market size when considering Seed Stage Investments.
+First, Hunter Walk wrote a post on not worrying about market size when considering Seed Stage Investments.
 You should read that.

 Then, you should read Aswath Damodaran burn down the house with his post on valuing young, growing companies.